- Is the COVID-19 vaccine required?

 It's common for some vaccine appointments to open up again after a clinic is fully booked.
 Sometimes people reschedule their vaccine appointments or they find an option at a different clinic that works better for them.
 These unfilled appointments do not mean that vaccine is going to waste.
 Unused doses can be given at a later date if properly stored.
 Vaccine wastage has been very minimal in Washington state.

-- I got vaccinated as part of a US-based clinical trial.
-Am I considered fully vaccinated?
+- I got vaccinated as part of a U.S.-based clinical trial.
+Am I considered up to date?

 Safety and Effectiveness